Appium Tutorial for Mobile Application Testing

 To keep up with growing customer expectations, mobile applications must be high-performing and compatible with a fleet of devices that are available in the market.
 Hence companies are leaving no stone unturned to ensure cross-platform compatibility.

 Appium is one such open-source automation framework that makes mobile app testing a lot more efficient by offering scalability and flexibility.
-It has gained traction in the mobile application industry with its extensive features in a short period.
-Bitbar, Testbytes, and Intuz have also ranked Appium among the top mobile testing tools with over 35% of market share in Android applications and over 40% share in iOS applications.
+Mobile testing using Appium has gained traction in the mobile application industry with its extensive features in a short period.

 What is Appium?